Danish History for Children at Frederiksborg Castle

 NB!
 Danish History for Children is temporarily closed.

 The Frederiksborg Museum of National History offers lots of experiences for children.
-Visit the children's exhibition and activity room in the old wine cellar of Christian 4 or take part in the museum's many seasonal and holiday activities.
+Visit the children's exhibition and activity room in the old wine cellar of Christian 4 or participate in the museum's many seasonal and holiday activities.

 The museum's children's exhibition "Christian 4 - child and king" tells the story of Denmark's famous king with a focus on his childhood.
 What was it like growing up as a young prince at Frederiksborg Castle?

-Martin Bigum's four great history paintings tell in a funny, cartoonish style about Christian's birth at Frederiksborg, his childhood and how he was raised to once inherit the throne.
+Martin Bigum's four great history paintings tell in a funny, cartoonish style about Christian's birth at Frederiksborg, his childhood and how he was raised to inherit the throne once.

 The exhibition deals, among other things, with superstition, schooling and the young king's coronation.